Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 To have the autonomy that many in 30-year-long careers only dream about is a significant accomplishment for Rogelio.
 And to think, he originally planned to be a truck driver.

 While many of his peers had plans to be truck drivers, it was a UTI presentation he heard in his high school mechanics class that made Rogelio realize he could develop his skills in a more professional way.
-He liked the sound of hands on automotive training, but there weren't many diesel mechanics in his area, so Rogelio figured that path might provide better job security.
-He made his way to UTI.
+He liked the sound of hands-on automotive training, but there weren't many diesel mechanics in his area, so Rogelio figured that path might provide better job security.
+He made his way to UTI.18

-The UTI Employment Assistance program helped land Rogelio his first job as an agricultural diesel technician in Artesia.
+The UTI Career Services program helped land Rogelio his first job as an agricultural diesel technician in Artesia.

 “I moved back to Artesia [after graduating UTI], and the next day I had a job,” Rogelio says.